lukemcdermottt/Star-Lab/README.md

 Working on setting up a simple baseline of CNN to keep track of accuracies as we improve our data.
 I am setting up an environment, so that I can quickly edit model architectures and run experiments faster.
 Need to look into getting a GPU or access to the GPU clusters at UCSD.

 ## Current Issues:
 Neural Network is not up and running yet.
-Currently focusing on basic data prep to format it for the NN.
+Currently focusing on debugging the CNN.